- Timo Budarz

 There is a simple relationship between fuel economy - which we tend in this country to measure in miles per gallon of fuel - and the resistive forces.
 It follows directly from our work definition, Recall that in cases where the two vectors are parallel, and when the force is constant in magnitude along the path, that the work reduces to where 's' is the path length or distance over which the force acted.
 In the present context, the force is the tractive force with which the vehicle propels itself and the distance 's' is the distance it travels.
 In steady state conditions, the vehicle is in dynamic equilibrium (net force=0), so the tractive force equals the sum of environmental resistive forces.
 The work term is the work done by the engine while combusting fuel.
 Therefore the value of W is just the amount of usable energy provided by the fuel.
 In equation form, this all becomes: Our ultimate goal in calculating fuel economy is to calculate how far a vehicle can travel per unit energy.
 In the equation above it is s/W. In standard SI units fuel economy would be measured in meters per joule, or m/J. In this country we instead ask about miles per energy provided by a gallon of gasoline.
 In that sense we are really faced with a unit conversion problem.
 Given that we want fuel economy in the English unit of miles traveled per one gallon of gasoline, here is how we substitute the terms: This equation, along with the resistive forces described in previous sections, allows us to predict fuel economy for vehicles traveling at steady speed like highway cruising.
 It does not work well in stop and go scenarios like city driving because much of the energy is lost to heat when brakes are applied, and because the resistive and tractive forces are not equal while accelerating.
 In hybrid electric vehicles the loss of energy as heat while braking, is largely avoided.
 Rather than using friction to stop such vehicles (as non-hybrid vehicles do), they use the electric motors as electric generators to recharge the batteries while braking.
 Such systems are called regenerative braking systems.
 Similar systems are even implemented in formula one racing these days.
 They give them the fancy name of KERS, or Kinetic Energy Recovery System.
 See this link.
 To calculate steady speed economy we add up all the resitive forces and solve the above equation for MPG.
 If we use appropriate values for the coefficients in the equations, we should expect a very accurate result.

 The economy of purely electric vehicles is calculated as a mile per gallon gasoline equivalent, or MPGe, sometimes also written MPGge.
 The idea is to take into account how far you can go in an electric car based on what you pay for electricity to charge it, and then converting that cost to equivalent amount of gasoline.
 The unit of energy that the electric companies charge you for is the kilowatt-hour, or kW-hr.
 This is energy enough to run an appliance that consumes 1000 watts of power for the duration of one hour.
 This is not a standard SI unit of energy, but 1kW-hr=3.6x106J.
-While you may think that you should pay for electric energy like you do gasoline, which is linearly - meaning twice as much costs twice as much - you do not.
-Power companies always have tiered pricing schedules.
-For instance, if you have a look at this Edison link you can look up the various rate plans that are available to customers.
-If you use less energy than what they call the baseline (the definition of which I can't find in the documents), you pay 8.8 cents per kW-hr any time of day or year.
-Over the baseline, rates go to 16 cents per kW-hr, and over 200% of baseline you pay 22.4 cents per kW-hr.
-They offer electric vehicle charging rate plans, but then you pay different prices depending on time of day without any tiers.
-The problem is you start at 17 cents per kW-hr during daytime and pay 9.1 cents at night.
+While you may think that you should pay for electric energy like you do gasoline, which is linearly - meaning twice as much costs twice as much - you do not usually.
+Power companies tend to have tiered pricing schedules.
+For instance, if you have a look at this Edison link you can look up the various rate plans that are available to customers in southern California.
+If they use less energy than what Edison calls the baseline (the definition of which I can't find in the documents), they pay 8.8 cents per kW-hr any time of day or year.
+Over the baseline, rates go to 16 cents per kW-hr, and over 200% of baseline they pay 22.4 cents per kW-hr.
+In other locations the pricing goes the other way where the higher tiers are actually cheaper, but the California pricing scheme is more common.
+Power companies sometimes offer electric vehicle charging rate plans.
+Such plans in California has rates that depend on time of day without any tiers.
+The problem is they start at 17 cents per kW-hr during daytime and pay 9.1 cents at night.
 These tiered or timed plans often cancel much of the expected savings from driving an electric vehicle.
 I hope this issue is fixed in upcoming years.
 Edison electric and other power companies can do this because they have no free market competition.
 They are monopolies.
 Such monopolies are government granted exceptions to anti-trust laws.
-To me (and many others) it stinks of a government favor to the ultra-wealthy.
-Calculating MPGe is just an issue doing the usual calculation of MPG above, and then accounting for the difference in the cost of energy purchased as electricity versus as gasoline.
-We first have to know how much energy costs in the form of electricity versus in the form of gasoline.
+Feel free to research more about government-granted monopolies elsewhere.
+They are also called de jure monopolies.
+Calculating MPGe is the same as the usual calculation of MPG shown above, but then accounting for the difference in the cost of energy purchased as electricity versus as gasoline.
+To do this, we need to know how much energy costs in the form of electricity versus in the form of gasoline.